Home Careers & Education Volunteer Opportunities Patient-Family Advisory Council

 Patients and their families are important members of their care team and offer valuable feedback and unique perspectives about their health care experience.
 Learn more about what it’s like serving on a PFAC.

-We are recruiting new patient and family advisors for our councils.
-Samaritan has councils for each of our five communities that includes opportunities to serve on councils at Samaritan’s hospitals or clinics.
-Please use the email link below to let us know if you have questions or are interested in joining a PFAC near you!
+New patient and family volunteer advisors are welcome!
+Samaritan has councils for each of our five communities with opportunities to serve.
+Please use the email link below if you have questions or are interested in joining a PFAC near you!

 Please include: